110th Ohio Infantry Regiment

 Descendants Roll Call

 If you are a descendant or family member of a soldier of the 110th Ohio Infantry Regimentwho served honorably at any time during the war and would like to be listed on the Descendants Roll Call, please send an e-mail by clicking the icon below.
-Type "110th OH " in subject line and provide details in the message.
+Type "110th OH " in subject line and provide rank out and company if possible in the message.

 Two Brothers: One North, One South

 At The National Museum Of The Civil War Soldier